plugorgau/plugorgau.github.io/pages/index.md

 ---
 Perth's only Perth Linux Users Group.

 We are a not-for-profit association for anyone interested in Unix, Linux, Free Software, Open Source software & Open Technology.
-We have many members in Perth and all over Western Australia. [read more..]({{ site.baseurl }}/about)
+We have many members in Perth and all over Western Australia.

 Holding regular talks, workshops & social events, check out our [events calendar]({{ site.baseurl }}/events)